 - Reading is primarily a private activity of the imagination.
 Allow the summer to be a time when that imagination can be encouraged at a slower, relaxed pace.
 Imagination develops the best when given time and space!

 I hope that you find these suggestions a good starting point from which you can jump into some great summer reading.
-Go to our Brunswick School website and follow the library links to Summer reading for all kinds of reading lists and links.
+Follow the links to the right for curated lists and recommendations.
 I hope you have a wonder-filled summer!